timotheicorneille/dotfiles/README.md

 * Continue refactoring

 * Setup zsh properly with
-  * oh-my-zsh
+  * a better oh-my-zsh config

-* Ajouter gh comme credential manager de git
+  * a different theme than `robbyrussell`

+* Fix this error : `/run/current-system/sw/bin/gh auth git-credential get: line 1: /run/current-system/sw/binugh: No such file or directory`